Yankee White (NCIS): Gibbs's rules

 According to executive producer Shane Brennan, the first three rules is a double set.
 "When [Gibbs] joined NCIS, Mike Franks told him he didn't need dozens of different rules to be an agent... just three 'golden rules'.
 This is why we have double ups [...].
-Three of them are Gibbs' rules; three of them are Mike Franks' rules".
-Whether it is Gibbs or Frank's rules shown in the episode, Brennan does not tell.
+Three of them are Gibbs's rules; three of them are Mike Franks's rules".
+Whether it is Gibbs or Franks's rules shown in the episode, Brennan does not tell.

 Pop culture references

 Throughout the episode, Gibbs makes various often-humorous references to Harrison Ford and his role in the 1997 film Air Force One.
 This aspect of Gibbs's portrayal in the episode has become significant to long-time fans of the show given the creative decision to make the character more stoic and "pop-culture-illiterate" in later episodes, as well as the association of extensive film knowledge and quoting with the character of DiNozzo.